Biodiversity Net Gain Trading Rules: A Guide for Developers Pt.1

 What are BNG trading rules?

-BNG trading rules determine how developers must offset biodiversity loss.
-They ensure that like-for-like or like-for-better habitat compensation is applied when biodiversity units are secured off-site.
+BNG trading rules determine how developers offset biodiversity loss, ensuring that like-for-like or like-for-better habitat compensation is applied when biodiversity units are secured off-site.

 Can a developer purchase any biodiversity units?

-No. Biodiversity units must follow trading rules, meaning they should match the type and distinctiveness of habitats impacted by development.
+No. Biodiversity units must follow trading rules - matching the type and distinctiveness of habitats impacted by development.

 How do I know how many BNG units I need?